 Suspecting everyone and anyone the rest of the crew capture Trent (using his stripper girlfriend as the bait).
 Black girl seduces another soldier (what she’s up to) and then stripper starts stripping so this becomes one big soft- core “spectacle” in space.

-having a busy night.
+Baldwin uncovers that he was injected with an alien DNA.
+Black girl finally shows her true colors and starts killing, but not before getting a lap dance herself.
+Man, this girl is having a busy night.
 Hope they tip her well (whatever currency works in space).
 She and Englund get into an argument which fraction really cares for human- Trent solves the conflict by shooting them up both.
 Unfortunately he dies himself trying to finish the girl off.

 After they are left alone Alien flight attendant video shows up again and we have some more psychedelic imagery (not really the 2001 Space Odyssey level but still).

-Verdict: As far as clip show movies gothis one makes no sense but is definitely a good fun- and the cast is surprisingly solid.
+Verdict: As far as clip show movies go– this one makes no sense but is definitely a good fun- and the cast is surprisingly solid.

 And as much as I’m an Adam Baldwin fan (Firefly, Chuck, The Last Ship) my favorite parts of the movie are Jerry Trimble scenes- he finally gets to do some acting in this one in addition to his kickboxing arsenal and he comes across like one of those disturbed gang members from Death Wish III.
 And also his on- screen girlfriend/ stripper Jeannie Millar is a real sight to behold.
 I was really disappointed to find she didn’t make that much movies (except couple Black Scorpion ones for Corman, again) before her untimely death.